cryptoalgebra/Algebra/docs/Contracts/Core/base/AlgebraPoolBase.md

 modifier onlyValidTicks(int24 bottomTick, int24 topTick)
 ```

+Check that the lower and upper ticks do not violate the boundaries of allowed ticks and are specified in the correct order

 | Name | Type | Description |
 | ---- | ---- | ----------- |